LiliyaStefanova/Quiz/README.md

 -------------------------------------------
  - Run the QuizServerLauncher.java file

- - Choose Option 0.LAUNCH SERVER from the menu.
-You must type the option number

 2. Launching the set up/administrator client
 ----------------------------------------------
  - Run the QuizSetUpClientImpl.java file.
 Run as many times as required for new clients